gastate/ng2-jsoneditor/README.md

 # GSU Changes
 Removed a CSS import to avoid WEBPACK issues.
 As a workaround, we are loading CSS directly from our CDN - staticAssets ()

+Make underlying jsoneditor public so that we can manipulate the CODE editor as needed and detect validation errors.

 # ng2-jsoneditor